-The Agency Agreement contains provisions for convening meetings of the Covered Bondholders to consider any matter affecting their interests, including the sanctioning by Extraordinary Resolution of a modification of the Covered Bonds, the Receipts, the Coupons or any of the provisions of the Agency Agreement.
-Such a meeting may be convened by the Issuer and shall be convened by the Issuer if required in writing by Covered Bondholders holding not less than 5% in nominal amount of the Covered Bonds for the time being remaining outstanding.
-The quorum at any such meeting for passing an Extraordinary Resolution is one or more persons holding or representing not less than 50% in nominal amount of the Covered Bonds for the time being outstanding, or at any adjourned meeting one or more persons being or representing Covered Bondholders whatever the nominal amount of the Covered Bonds so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the Covered Bonds, the Receipts or the Coupons (including modifying the date of maturity of the Covered Bonds or any date for payment of interest thereon, reducing or cancelling the amount of principal or the rate of interest payable in respect of the Covered Bonds or altering the currency of payment of the Covered Bonds, the Receipts or the Coupons or amending the Deed of Covenant in certain respects)), the quorum shall be one or more persons holding or representing not less than two-thirds in nominal amount of the Covered Bonds for the time being outstanding, or at any adjourned such meeting one or more persons holding or representing not less than one-third in nominal amount of the Covered Bonds for the time being outstanding.
-An Extraordinary Resolution passed at any meeting of the Covered Bondholders shall be binding on all the Covered Bondholders, whether or not they are present at the meeting, and on all Receiptholders and Couponholders.
+The Agency Agreement contains provisions for convening meetings of the Bondholders to consider any matter affecting their interests, including the sanctioning by Extraordinary Resolution of a modification of the Debt Securities, the Receipts, the Coupons or any of the provisions of the Agency Agreement.
+Such a meeting may be convened by the Issuer and shall be convened by the Issuer if required in writing by Bondholders holding not less than 5% in nominal amount of the Bonds for the time being remaining outstanding.
+The quorum at any such meeting for passing an Extraordinary Resolution is one or more persons holding or representing not less than 50% in nominal amount of the Debt Securities for the time being outstanding, or at any adjourned meeting one or more persons being or representing Bondholders whatever the nominal amount of the Bonds so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the Debt Securities or any date for payment of interest thereon, reducing or cancelling the amount of principal or the rate of interest payable in respect of the Debt Securities or altering the currency of payment of the Debt Securities, the Receipts or the Coupons or amending the Deed of Covenant in certain respects)), the quorum shall be one or more persons holding or representing not less than two-thirds in nominal amount of the Debt Securities for the time being outstanding, or at any adjourned such meeting one or more persons holding or representing not less than one-third in nominal amount of the Debt Securities for the time being outstanding.
+An Extraordinary Resolution passed at any meeting of the Bondholders shall be binding on all the Bondholders, whether or not they are present at the meeting, and on all Receiptholders and Couponholders.

-The Issuer may agree, without the consent of the Covered Bondholders, Receiptholders or Couponholders, to:
+The Issuer may agree, without the consent of the Bondholders, Receiptholders or Couponholders, to:

-- (a) any modification (except as mentioned above) of the Covered Bonds, the Receipts, the Coupons or Agency Agreement which is not prejudicial to the interests of the Covered Bondholders; or - (b) any modification of the Covered Bonds, the Receipts, the Coupons or the Agency Agreement which is of a formal, minor or technical nature or is made to correct a manifest or proven error or to comply with mandatory provisions of the law.
+- (a) any modification (except as mentioned above) of the Debt Securities, the Receipts, the Coupons or Agency Agreement which is not prejudicial to the interests of the Bondholders; or - (b) any modification of the Debt Securities, the Receipts, the Coupons or the Agency Agreement which is of a formal, minor or technical nature or is made to correct a manifest or proven error or to comply with mandatory provisions of the law.

-Any such modification shall be binding on the Covered Bondholders, the Receiptholders and the Couponholders and any such modification shall be notified to the Covered Bondholders in accordance with Condition 14 as soon as practicable thereafter.
+Any such modification shall be binding on the Bondholders, the Receiptholders and the Couponholders and any such modification shall be notified to the Bondholders in accordance with Condition 13 as soon as practicable thereafter.

-In relation to modifications made pursuant Condition 15(a) and (b) above, the Issuer shall consider the interest of the Covered Bondholders and in the event that the Issuer proposes any modification to the Agency Agreement, the Agents are (i) not obliged to consider the interests of the Covered Bondholder and (ii) entitled to assume without further enquiry that the conditions set out in this Condition have been satisfied.
+In relation to modifications made pursuant Condition 14(a) and (b), the Issuer shall consider the interest of the Bondholders and in the event that the Issuer proposes any modification to the Agency Agreement, the Agents are (i) not obliged to consider the interests of the Bondholder and (ii) entitled to assume without further enquiry that the conditions set out in this Condition have been satisfied.

-(b) ISD Covered Bonds
+(b) ISD Debt Securities